Wayne Wheeler was the de facto leader of the Anti-Saloon League. He was one of the most powerful prohibition leaders in the U.S.

 Wheeler was born on November 10,1869 near Brookfield, Ohio.
 He was the son of Joseph Wheeler and Ursula Hutchinson.

-While working as a boy on the family farm, an inebriated laborer injured his leg with a hayfork.
-Young Wheeler also observed another drunken person frighten his mother and sisters.
+While working as a boy on the family farm, an drunk laborer injured his leg with a hayfork.
+Young Wheeler also saw another drunken person frighten his mother and sisters.
 These events appear to have traumatized him and led to his antipathy to drinking.

 Upon graduation from high school, Wheeler taught school for two years and then entered Oberlin College.
 There, he excelled in argument and debate.

-After receiving his B.A. from Oberlin in 1894, Wheeler accepted employment as an organizer for the recently established Anti-Saloon League.
+Wheeler received his B.A. from Oberlin in 1894.
+Wheeler accepted a job as a recruiter for the recently formed Anti-Saloon League.
 While continuing to work full time, he attended Western Reserve Law School.
 In 1898 he received his LL.B.

-Wheeler then promptly became attorney for the League, an organization to which he devoted the rest of his life.
+Wheeler then promptly became attorney for the League.
+This was an group to which he devoted the rest of his life.
 He became head of Ohio for the League in 1903.

 II.
 Effective Leader